Playland is Vancouver’s amusement park at the PNE. It’s open in the summer of 2023 from June until August and features all kinds of amusement rides.

 Other Playland Rides

-Other rides that normally run at Playland, but not in the 2022 season (at least not at the start), include the following:
+Other rides that normally run at Playland, but don’t appear to be available for the 2023 season (at least not at the start), include the following:

 - Crazy Beach Party – a beach-themed spinning ride.
 Also called the Frisbee by some, the ride is suitable for folk over 54 inches tall.
 Riders spin around all while swinging back and forth like a pendulum.
 (Permanently removed.)

 - Drop Zone (extra charge) – up to three visitors can ride the Drop Zone at one time.
 Riders are strapped in and winched up to the top where they are responsible for pulling their own rip cord.
 This ride requires folk to be 48 inches or taller.
 (Note: This ride costs extra.)

 - Revelation (extra charge) – one of the fastest and most extreme rides at the PNE!
 Up to two riders sit at each end of the arms of the ride and spin around at speeds of up to 100 km/hr.
 Folk must be over 52 inches tall to ride the Revelation.
 (Note: This ride isn’t included in the cost of general admission.
 You have to pay extra to go on it.)

 To learn more about Playland and its rides see the PNE/Playland website.